-The Company is funded through reserves and intercompany debt; there is no external financing within this Company and intercompany debt owed to other Group companies cannot be recalled if the Company is unable to make the repayments.
+The Company is funded through reserves and intercompany debt; there is no external financing within this Company and intercompany debt owed to other Group companies cannot be recalled if the Company is unable to make the repayments to the extent that such repayment would reasonably be expected to result in the company being unable to pay their creditors as and when they fall due.
 The Group carefully manages the credit risk on liquid funds with balances currently spread across a range of major financial institutions which have satisfactory credit ratings assigned by international credit rating agencies.
 The levels of credit risk are monitored through the Group's on-going risk management processes, which include a regular review of the credit ratings.
 Risk in this area is limited further by setting a maximum level and term for deposits with any single counterparty.